 The Diverse Landscapes of Montana

 You will find a vast array of truly unique landscapes throughout the state of Montana.
-The flat plains on the eastern side of the state can be dry and almost appear like a desert.
+Because the flat plains on the eastern side of the state can be dry and almost appear like a desert.
 Heading west leading up to the mountain ranges display vast forest and greenery.
 You will also see meadows and valleys full of lush foliage and flowers in the summer season.
 Of course, in the winter time, you’ll have plenty of snow and cold conditions all over the state.

 The Big Sky Country of Montana

-The northern plains and the magical Montana Mountains are an extremely precious commodity.
+The northern plains and the magical Montana mountains are an extremely precious commodity.
 I encourage everyone to help make sure it stays that way.
 Being a responsible visitor is a great way to do that.
 This includes respecting the land and animals, practice leave no trace (dispose of trash properly), stay your distance from animals, and follow the guide of the Rangers.
 The goal is to keep Big Sky Country and The Treasure State just exactly what it is; a precious treasure to us all.

 This precious Treasure State contains numerous scenic areas located throughout the entire area.
 Some of the iconic spots to stop and enjoy in the park include the infamous Going-to-the-Sun Road.
 This curvy, narrow, mostly paved road takes you into twists and turns through mountain tunnels.
 It is one of the most beautiful drives in the world.
 The renowned road is on the National register of Historic Places as of June 1983.